MCV-2024-C1-Project/Team5/README.md

 > **Note:** The notebook relies on custom functions located in the `src` folder.

 ## Folder Structure
-The code and data should structured as follows:
+The code and data should be structured as follows:
 ```
 Team5/
 │